 These days, the Consumer Electronics Show (CES) isn’t just a showcase for next year’s AI-driven, voice-activated, and convenience-creating new gadgets; it also sets the stage for major societal shifts and emerging business strategies.
-Here are a few of the big themes we saw this year:
+Here are a few of the big themes we saw this year at CES 2019:

 Return to Nature